arupa444/docling-pdf-extract/README.md

 {
-  "webLink": "https://example.com", # if you want to extract a SPA and only one page "weblinks": ["https://example.com", "https://example1.com",.....] # multiple link that you want to fetch
-  subDir: (optional) Name the directory
+  "webLink": "https://example.com", # if you want to extract a SPA and only one page "weblinks": ["https://example.com", "https://example1.com",.....] # multiple link that you want to fetch "subDir": (optional) Name the directory
 }

 Response: